White, brown, black, fawn, cream, brindle, red

 The Peek-A-Pom shares some of the most enduring qualities of these breeds.
 They are loyal and affectionate.
 Despite their small size, they can stand their ground.
 They are smart with an active streak that makes them entertaining pets, too.
 Both breeds have an ancient history that goes back hundreds of years, which speaks volumes about how endearing they are.

-The Pekingese brings an outgoing and friendly nature to the hybrid.
+The Pekingese bring an outgoing and friendly nature to the hybrid.
 The Pomeranian lends toughness to the Peek-A-Pom, being one of only three dogs to survive the Titanic sinking.
 The combination is a winner.
 These dogs will do well in the city or the country, with families or individuals.
 You’d have a hard time finding a more affectionate pet.

 Peek-A-Pom Puppies – Before You Buy…